qiaodaben/SPHDM/README.md

     Thank you for your interests in our work!

-    The dataset we ultilized for training and testin is reposited in SPHDM/dataset.
+    The dataset we ultilized for training and testing is reposited in SPHDM/dataset.

 ## Dataset Sources